Posted on Saturday, June 15th, 2024 at 9:00 am

 If you have a juvenile criminal record in Ohio, it’s in your best interest to have the court seal and later expunge it.
 When this happens, you get a blank slate, and your past mistakes won’t be able to impact your future negatively.

-Call Moermond & Mulligan, LLC at (513) 421-9790 or contact us online to schedule a free consultation about your case with one of our experienced juvenile defense attorneys.
-We’ll walk you through the record sealing and expungement process and answer any questions you have.
+Call Moermond & Mulligan, LLC at (513) 421-9790 or contact us online to schedule a free consultation about your case with one of our experienced Cincinnati juvenile defense attorneys.
+Our attorneys have over 50 years of combined experience defending clients in Cincinnati and the surrounding areas.
+You can trust us to help you with your case.